 Always keen to develop and expand their musical knowledge and playing, they have been working with Professors Radu Blidar, Peter Bithell, Pascal Nemirovski, Gerardo Ribeiro and Liviu Prunaru.

-Based in London since 2010, the Duo performs regularly in the UK, namely in Aylesbury, Brighton, Edinburgh and London (Victoria & Albert Museum, Burgh House, St. James’s Piccadilly, St. Martin in the Fields and Conway Hall).
-They performed for the first time in France at the Grand Thêátre Opéra de Bordeaux, in 2015, and in March of the present year at the Landesgalerie in Linz, Austria.
+Based in London since 2010, the Duo performs regularly in the UK, namely in Aylesbury, Brighton, Edinburgh, Cardiff and London (Victoria & Albert Museum, Burgh House, St. James’s Piccadilly, St. Martin in the Fields and Conway Hall).
+They performed for the first time in France at the Grand Thêátre Opéra de Bordeaux, in 2015, and in 2016 at the Landesgalerie in Linz, Austria.

 Future projects of the Dryads Duo include the close collaboration with Portuguese composers for the presentation of new commissioned works.